-A manipulator with three rotational joints (3R) can execute a non singular change of posture if and only if there is at least one point in its workspace which has exactly three coincident solutions of the inverse kinematic model (IKM), resulting in one of the separation surfaces which divide the workspace in several regions, called of domains, with manipulators which have same properties (binary or quaternary, regions with the same number of cusp points and nodes).
+In the classic applications in the industry, manipulator robots need to pass through singularities of the joint space to change their posture.
+A 3-revolute (3R) manipulator can execute a non singular change of posture if and only if there is at least one point in its workspace which has exactly three coincident solutions of the inverse kinematic model (IKM), resulting in one of the separation surface which divide the workspace in several regions that have manipulators with same properties (binary or quaternary, regions with the same numbers of cusps and node points).
+These regions are called domains.
 So, to study such manipulators is essential to know the topology of the singularity surfaces in the workspace.
-These singularities are defined as places where the determinant of the Jacobian matrix of direct kinematic model (DKM) is annulled, defining the equations others of surfaces which divide the workspace.
+These singularities are defined as places where the determinant of the Jacobian matrix of direct kinematic model (DKM) is annulled, defining the others equations of surfaces which divide the workspace.

-Wenger and El Omri (1996) showed that for some choices of the parameters, 3R manipulators may be able to change posture without meeting a singularity in the joint space.
-They succeeded in characterizing such manipulators but they needed general conditions on the design parameters.
-Corvez and Rouillier (2002) found important results about this issue.
-In 2004, Baili presented a formulation of the surfaces that separate the different types of 3R manipulators with orthogonal axes and made a classification in the parameters space.
+Wenger and El Omri (1996) showed that for some choices of the parameters, manipulators with three rotational joints (3R) may be able to change posture without meeting a singularity in the joint space.
+They succeed in characterizing such manipulators (Wenger, 1998), but they needed general conditions on the design parameters.
+Corvez (2002) found important results about this issue.
+In 2004, Baili realized researches on the proprieties of 3R manipulators with orthogonal axes and made a classification in the parameters space.